 Unless you live in an area that regularly gets above 50 or 60 in the Winter, you won’t really have to worry about mosquitoes getting in your home.
 Though, they can sneak in just before it starts getting cold – here’s how to keep mosquitoes out of your house.

 Mosquitoes are attracted to heat, so they will squeeze through the smallest of cracks if it means surviving Winter.
 Because of this, it’s important to make sure all cracks to the outside are completely sealed.
 Check windows, doors, or any visible cracks on the exterior of your home. ;

 Repair or Install Screens

 If you have your windows open, screens are the only line of defense against mosquitoes getting into your home.
 As it starts to cool off, they search for a place to wait out the cold.
 So if your screens are broken or missing, you might as well be inviting mosquitoes inside.

-We have developed an all-natural mosquito repellent that is safe to use around kids and pets.
-It’s the perfect solution to keep your whole family safe this mosquito season.
+We have developed an mosquito repellent that is safe to use around kids and pets when used as directed.
+It’s the perfect solution to keep your whole family outside this mosquito season.